shruti777000-create/html-and-css-/README.md

-# Assignment 4: HTML and CSS Web Pages
+#  Sample College website

-This repository contains Assignment 4 for the HTML and CSS course.
+This is a sample college website.
 It showcases the development of a simple multi-page website using HTML5 and CSS3, demonstrating fundamental web development concepts including forms, styling, and responsive design.

 ## Pages Included